tyntec/api-collection/conversations/v2/README.md

 -  Tier 2 : 10k
 -  Tier 3 : 100k

-#### Forwarded message flag
+#### WhatsApp Quality Score

-Beginning with this release the MoMessage context provides as well the information if a message was forwarded or frequently forwarded.
-By now only WhatsApp supports this.
+Beginning with this release the phone numbers and templates resource of whatsapp provides also the information about the current quality score.

+The quality score of both is influenced by the feedback of the end users on messages sent from your business to them.

+The quality score ranges between

+ - unknown
+ - green
+ - yellow
+ - red

+The reasons why the quality score is red or yellow is also available.

 #### Viber removed defaulting to promotional messages